radanskoric/masterhotwire/src/index.md

   - 2.8.
 Where to go from here?
 - 3.0.
 Part III: Where you learn how to take it further *(coming soon)*
   - 3.1.
 How to debug Hotwire applications *(coming soon)*
   - 3.2.
-Understand how Turbo manages browsing history *(coming soon)*
+Understand how Turbo Cache manages browsing history *(coming soon)*
   - 3.3.
 Advanced Stimulus usage *(coming soon)*
   - 3.4.
 A primer on system testing Hotwire apps *(coming soon)*
   - 3.5.
 Adding Turbo to a legacy application *(coming soon)*